Technology

 Functioning

 Cooll’s adsorption heat pump has a similar continuous cycle to a standard electric heat pump.
 However, compression of the refrigerant now takes place with a heat-driven adsorption compressor instead of an electro-mechanical compressor.
-The required heat comes from a burner..
+The required heat comes from a burner.

-The adsorption compressor consists of two pressure vessels filled with high-quality activated carbon heated and cooled cyclically; a complete cycle takes about 10 minutes.
+The adsorption compressor consists out of two pressure vessels filled with high-quality activated carbon heated and cooled cyclically.
+A complete cycle takes about 10 minutes.
 During heating of such a pressure vessel (to approximately 180 °C), the refrigerant is pressed out of the adsorbent material under high pressure and led to the high-pressure side of the heat pump via a passive valve.
 The refrigerant condenses in the condenser and transfers its heat to the heating circuit of the home (at 60 °C, for example), after which the pressure of the refrigerant is reduced via the expansion valve.
 The refrigerant then evaporates in the evaporator at a low temperature (for example, 0 °C from the outside air) and thus absorbs energy from the cold environment.
 The refrigerant then flows through a passive valve to the other pressure vessel that is at the initial temperature (60°C in this example), where the refrigerant again adsorbs to the adsorbent material.
 After about 5 minutes, the function of the two pressure vessels is reversed, and a continuous process is created.
 Compared to a standard combustion boiler, the benefit is the extra heat that is made available via the evaporator and the condenser.

 Innovations